 Process Schedulers in Operating System

-Multiprogramming operating systems allow more than one process to be loaded into the executable memory at a time, and loaded process shares CPU using time multiplexing.
+Process scheduling is critical for selecting and removing running processes based on a particular algorithm.
+Here one of the key objectives is to keep the CPU busy and deliver "acceptable" response times for all programs.
+Note: Multiprogramming operating systems allow more than one process to be loaded into the executable memory at a time, and the loaded process shares CPU using time multiplexing.

-Operating system has three types of process schedulers:
+The operating system has three types of process schedulers:

-Long Term or Job Scheduler: This scheduler job is to bring new process to the Ready state.
-It determines which process is assigned to CPU for processing, selects processes from the queue, and loads them into memory for execution.
+Long-Term or Job Scheduler: This scheduler's job is to bring new processes to the Ready state.
+It determines which process is assigned to the CPU for processing, selects processes from the queue, and loads them into memory for execution.
+The primary objective of the job scheduler is to provide a balanced mix of jobs (such as I/O bound and processor bound) and control the degree of multiprogramming.

-Short Term or CPU Scheduler: It is in charge of selecting one process from the ready state and scheduling it to the running state.
+Short-Term or CPU Scheduler: It is in charge of selecting one process from the ready state and scheduling it to the running state.
 They are also known as Dispatchers.

-• CPU scheduler is responsible for ensuring no starvation due to high burst time processes.
+- CPU scheduler is responsible for ensuring no starvation due to high burst time processes.

-• It runs frequently and quickly swaps one process from the running state to the ready state.
+- It runs frequently and quickly swaps one process from the running state to the ready state.

 CPU Scheduling in Operating System